bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

     export default Color;

 Now start your server and verify you can see the “Rainbow Router!” header from your `Rainbow` component.
 Currently there is no functionality.
-Let’s fix that!
+Let's fix that!

 ### Phase 1: Routes

 As a reminder, wrapping the `Rainbow` component in `<BrowserRouter>` tags makes the router available to all descendent React Router components.
 Now open the `Rainbow.js` file.
-You’re going to render some of your color components from here.
+You're going to render some of your color components from here.
 Ultimately you want your routes to look like this.

 URLComponents`/Rainbow/redRainbow -> Red/red/orangeRainbow -> Red -> Orange/red/yellowRainbow -> Red -> Yellow/greenRainbow -> Green/blueRainbow -> Blue/blue/indigoRainbow -> Blue -> Indigo/violetRainbow -> Violet`

 This means that the `Red`, `Green`, `Blue`, and `Violet` components need to render in the `Rainbow` component, but only when you are at the corresponding URL.
-You’ll do this with `Route` components.
+You'll do this with `Route` components.
 Begin by importing the `Red`, `Green`, `Blue`, and `Violet` components into your `Rainbow.js` file.
 Then add the necessary `Route` components inside the `div` with `id="rainbow"` in the `Rainbow` component.
 For example to render the `Red` component with the `/red` path, you would use the following `Route` component:

     <Route path="/red" component={Red} />

 Test that your code works!
 Manually type in each URL you just created, and you should see the color component pop up.
 Remember, these are React Routes, so the paths you created will come after the `/`.
 For example, your default rainbow route will look like `http://localhost:3000/` while your red route will look like `http://localhost:3000/red`<a href="http://localhost:3000/red." class="markup--anchor markup--p-anchor">.</a>

 You want to nest the `Orange` and `Yellow` components inside the `Red` component, and the `Indigo` component inside the `Blue` component.
 Remember to import your components to use them in a `Route` tag.
-You’ll have to go add the corresponding `Route` tags to the `Red.js` and `Blue.js` files.
+You'll have to go add the corresponding `Route` tags to the `Red.js` and `Blue.js` files.
 Make sure to use the correct nested paths, such as `"/red/orange"` for the orange `Route`.

 ### Phase 2: Links